-A small patent ductus arteriosus may not cause any complications.
-Larger defects that are untreated could cause:
+A small patent ductus arteriosus might not cause complications.
+Larger, untreated defects could cause:

 Patent ductus arteriosus and pregnancy

-Pregnancy is often a concern for women born with a heart defect.
-Most women with a small patent ductus arteriosus can tolerate pregnancy without any problems.
-However, having a larger defect or having complications, such as heart failure, arrhythmias or pulmonary hypertension, can increase your risk of complications during pregnancy.
-A woman with Eisenmenger's syndrome shouldn't become pregnant because it can endanger the woman's life.
+Most women who have a small patent ductus arteriosus can tolerate pregnancy without problems.
+However, having a larger defect or complications — such as heart failure, arrhythmias or pulmonary hypertension — can increase the risk of complications during pregnancy.
+If you have Eisenmenger syndrome, pregnancy can be life-threatening.

-Anyone with a congenital heart defect, repaired or not, who is considering starting a family should carefully discuss it beforehand with his or her doctor.
+If you have a heart defect, repaired or not, discuss family planning with your doctor.
 In some cases, preconception consultations with doctors who specialize in cardiology, genetics and high-risk obstetric care are needed.
-Some heart medications can cause serious problems for a developing baby and may need to be stopped or adjusted before you become pregnant.
+Some heart medications can cause serious problems for a developing baby, and it might be necessary to stop or adjust the medications before you become pregnant.

 You Are ...
 The Campaign for Mayo Clinic